Drug Interactions between aspirin and Levitra

 Interactions between your drugs

-There were no interactions found in our database between aspirin and Levitra - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between aspirin and Levitra.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Aspirin is in the following drug classes: platelet aggregation inhibitors, salicylates.